-It is important to recognize what you as an athlete need and want, so I can provide the resources to help you reach your goal.
-Through an initial conversation, a plan can be made that, through ongoing contact and progress, will evolve as you do, to better suit your ever-changing life and goals.
+It is important to recognize what you need and want, so I can provide the resources to help you reach your goal.
+Through an initial conversation, a plan can be made that, through ongoing contact and progress, will evolve as you do, to better suit your life and goals.

-Whether you are a goal-driven triathlete or someone who just wants to get in shape, we all know why we’re here: to get fitter, faster, healthier than we were; to stave off the effects of aging and stress on our minds and bodies.
+Whether you are a goal-driven older-adult or someone who wants to get into better shape, we all know why we’re here: to get fitter and healthier than we were; to stave off the effects of aging and stress on our minds and bodies.
 My focus is on having fun, and helping you to be fit and healthy in a way that works with your lifestyle.

 Building a relationship and a rapport together is important because we’re going to be partners on your fitness journey.
 Even though I take training very seriously, I also like to have fun with it, because I have found that one of the biggest barriers to committed lifestyle change is in the mind.
 It’s easy to get discouraged over bad form, plateaus, dietary issues or life stressors.
 Sometimes a good laugh can turn things around and remind us that we’re here because we care about ourselves.

 It all starts with an assessment of your current fitness including balance, posture flexibility, cardiorespiratory ability, and strength.
 From the assessment, I can work with you to feel stronger and fitter.

 My commitment to you can be expressed through a pledge I have taken that focuses on your physical and mental health.

 When you’ve made the decision to do something about your health and fitness, and are willing to work at it, you’ve truly unleashed an unstoppable force.
 Your body wants to get in shape, to heal, to feel vital and healthy, and it will do whatever it can to achieve this.